 "Oh my god, stop spending so much time with Baby T..." but Tooth immediately started laughing again as she looked up.
 Blue catching pink, her eyes were trapped in his gaze and she couldn't pull away.
 Watching as all his thoughts and calculations flickered intensely, drawing her in deeper, letting her swim...
 Toothiana found herself blushing at their closeness and tried looking around for the right answers.

 "Uh..." she chuckled pathetically.
 "W-What I meant was...how 'bout a dance?
 We still owe each other one.
 Remember that?"

-Finally she looked up with a brave smile.
+He was floating as Tooth looked up with a brilliant smile.

-"Jack..."
-Tooth then nudged her head in the direction of the bedroom door, "Will you dance with me one more time?"
+"Jack," Tooth then nudged her head in the direction of the bedroom door, "...dance with me one more time?"

 He grinned, almost shyly.